muddle12/DCExtractor/Specifications/Models/MDS.md

 	And yes, my naming scheme is a bit confusing.
 It's the result of interative reverse engineering.

 	Materials are the other data type, which contain a texture name and miscellaneous color data.
-	I will go into detail about the structure of materials below.
+	I will go into detail about the structure of materials in a later part of the specification.

 	The MDS file is denoted by the magic value MDS0(0x4D445300).
 It begins with the MDSHeader, which contains